Milan-Sanremo 2020: When is the year's first monument, what TV channel is it on and what does the route look like?

 What teams will ride at Milan-Sanremo?

-Each of the 19 WorldTour teams that make up the top-flight of men's cycling receive an invite and in the case of Milan-Sanremo all teams are contracted to race.
+Each of the 19 teams that make up the WorldTour receive an invite and in the case of Milan-Sanremo all teams are contracted to race.

 Who are the bookmakers' favourites for the race?